gestylinaga/Notes/docs/atbswp1.md

 100
 ```

-* A variable is *initialized* aka created the first time a value is stored in it
+A variable is *initialized* aka created the first time a value is stored in it

-* Assigning a new value to a variable is *overwriting* it
+Assigning a new value to a variable is *Overwriting* it:
 ```
 >>> spam = 'hello'
 >>> spam